National Security Council vacuum sparks crisis fears

 "Everyone is carrying on as normal," the official said, pointing to a string of successful meetings between Trump and foreign leaders in recent weeks.

-Harward's no-show prolonged the agony for upper echelon NSC staffers who were brought in with Flynn and who could be exposed without him.
+Harward's decision not to take the job revealed the fact that potential candidates will likely have to agree to keep on staffers already brought into the NSC.

+In a statement to CNN, the former Navy SEAL cited family reasons for his decision.
+But a friend of Harward said he was reluctant to sign up because the White House seems so chaotic.
+A Republican official told CNN that Harward was not convinced he would be able to bring in his own staff.

-But Trump's top aides have told candidates for the job that most of the top staffers who came in with Flynn will stay -- in a bid to avoid disarray.
+Trump's top aides have made clear that candidates that most of the top political appointees who came in with Flynn will stay -- in a bid to avoid disarray.

 "We are in an unprecedented situation," the official said.
 "Somebody coming in is going to have to understand it is not going to be the way it would have been had they been picked November 10 and had a whole transition to pick their staff."